-In addition to the sixteen required elements, it is requested that the indirect rate agreement be provided upon application submission.
-It is allowable for applicants to suggest merit reviewers on a page after the Summary Title Page.
+In addition to the sixteen required elements, it is requested that the indirect cost rate agreement be provided upon application submission.
+It is allowable for applicants to suggest merit reviewers on a page after the Summary Title Page and to include letters from unfunded collaborators.
 These forms can be uploaded in to the Optional Form box under Other Attachments in Grants.gov.